-During the lab sessions we will use the previously described IPython iterative command line which allows you to execute a script, command by command.
-This should limit the need for debugging tools.
-However, there will be situations in which we will use and extend modules that involve more elaborated code and statements, like classes and nested functions.
+During the lab sessions, there will be situations in which we will use and extend modules that involve elaborated code and statements, like classes and nested functions.
 Although desirable, it should not be necessary for you to fully understand the whole code to carry out the exercises.
 It will suffice to understand the algorithm as explained in the theoretical part of the class and the local context of the part of the code where we will be working.
+For this to be possible is very important that you learn to use and IDE.